sixty-north/yaml-where/README.md

 ### Mappings

-Find the range containg the key and value of a map entry:
+Find the range containing the key and value of a map entry:

 ```python
 source_map = YAMLWhere.from_string("a: 1\nb: 42")